 Some of the most common circumstances when a provisional ballot is issued:

-You are not found as registered and cannot provide required ID or witness.
+You are not found as a registered voters, and you cannot provide the required documentation or a witness.

-You are challenged by a poll watcher in the voting site, and you cannot provide required ID or a witness.
+You are challenged by a pollwatcher in the voting site, and you cannot provide the required documentation or a witness.

 Voting time is extended by court order.

-Voting for the first time after you registered by mail, did not provide required ID with your registration, and cannot provide ID when voting.
+You are voting for the first time after you registered by mail, did not provide required documentation with your registration, and cannot provide documentation when voting.

 You are marked as having voted during early voting.